-RPA is BPM and RPA is not BPM
+RPA is BPM, but RPA is not BPM

-Luckily, both technologies share the same goal.
-The goal is to optimize business processes and increase workforce productivity and efficiency in order to deliver greater customer experience.
-However, the way these two fulfill the needs and reach this goal is completely different – but this is exactly what makes them appealing and compatible.
+Both technologies can be used to optimize business processes, increase workforce productivity and efficiency in order to deliver a better customer experience.
+However, the way these technologies go about this is completely different.
+This is exactly why they complement each other.

-BPM allows the 0 to 100 process automation that re-engineers and digitizes end-to-end business processes.
-A complex process such as mortgage lending or insurance claims processing would immediately become faster, more streamlined and easier to execute for both employees and customers.
-How would that work?
-Clients in that industry have implemented the Klippa OCR in their tool to make sure the onboarding of their clients takes a couple of seconds.
-Our OCR engine extracts all the necessary information from important documents, such as mortgage applications, insurance contracts, and other relevant ones.
-Our OCR capture engine extracts important information and places it directly into its operating system.
+BPM allows 0 to 100 process automation that re-engineers and digitizes end-to-end business processes.
+Complex processes such as mortgage lending and insurance claims immediately become faster, more streamlined and easier to execute for both employees and customers.
+Companies in the mortgage and insurance industry have integrated the Klippa OCR in their tools to make sure the onboarding of their customers only takes a couple of seconds.
+Our OCR engine extracts all the necessary information from important documents, such as mortgage applications and insurance contracts, and sends it directly to our customers’ operating systems.

-Of course, the old legacy systems still need to be maintained as a core part of the process because they act as key systems of record—and workers often remain involved in the labour-intensive task of manually accessing those systems to retrieve, process or enter business-related data.
+Of course, in this situation the old legacy systems still need to be maintained as a core part of the process because they act as key systems of record—and people often remain involved in the labor-intensive task of manually accessing those systems to retrieve, process and enter business-related data.

-That is where RPA kicks in.
-RPA essentially bridges the gaps between an automated and digitized business process and the manual tedious tasks that inevitably have to be performed to keep the system updated.
+This is when RPA comes to the rescue.
+RPA essentially bridges the gap between an automated and digitized business process and the manual tedious tasks that inevitably have to be performed to keep the system updated.

-The manual tasks referred earlier, can be classified in two software AI broad categories.
-In most cases, they fit like a glove and they automate the processes to the core.
-If there is no intervention needed then the software falls into the “unattended RPA,” where the AI takes over and automates processes without any further action needed.
-For example, a webcrawler might visit all the URLs indicated to retrieve merchant information, further delivering it to an ERP system.
+In most cases, the robots fit like a glove and they automate the processes to the core.
+If there is no intervention needed then the software falls into the “unattended RPA” category, in which AI takes over and automates processes without any further action.
+For example, a webcrawler might visit all the URLs indicated to retrieve merchant information, delivering it to an ERP system.

-The other category refers to “attended RPA.”
-In this case, the AI or to put it more simply the robot will automate a certain portion of a process/task and the employee would have to take it over from there.
-For example, a human gives the command that invoices exceeding a certain amount need to be checked manually by the CFO of the company.
-Good news: A combination of Klippa OCR and Klippa Invoice Processing can cover both of these.
+The other kind is an “attended RPA.”
+In this case, a robot automates a certain part of a process or task and the employee needs to take over from there.
+For instance, when someone gives the command that invoices exceeding a certain amount need to be checked manually by the CFO of the company?.

-Since RPA provides that option, why not build everything with it?
-True corporate BPM contains a set of capabilities not available in RPA.
+BPM contains a set of capabilities not available in RPA.
 When the RPA finishes the task that it was assigned to it, the results are returned to BPM, assuring that there is full control of the process.
 Employees can easily access the database, review or edit any information to complete their work efficiently.
-Since the human workforce can concentrate now on to more significant work that makes the company grow.
-One positive thing about BPM and RPA is that they never deviate from a preset of configurations.
+These systems allow employees to focus more on their core business.
+One positive thing about BPM and RPA is that they never deviate from presets of configurations.
 That means that they behave exactly the same every time.
-That leaves us with a complete audit trail, where employees can scrutinize and optimize.
+That leaves us with a complete audit trail which employees can scrutinize and optimize.
 RPA and BPM combined highly automates and optimally manages your business processes.

 Klippa – Best RPA and BPM

-Beginning to end intelligent automation means a combination of BPM and RPA, tailor-made to satisfy your needs.
-Whether your challenge is a task, process or document capture automation, the combination of RPA and BPM is the added value that you are seeking for.
-Klippa became the best RPA and BPM via its exclusive software.
+Intelligent automation means a combination of BPM and RPA, tailor-made to satisfy your needs.
 Our Invoice Processing Solution uses our in-house developed OCR Engine.
-What does that mean?
-To put it simply, with an example, you receive an Accounts Payable invoice and upload it at the Klippa Invoice Processing.
-Our OCR Engine extracts all the significant information from the invoice that would be amount, merchant, etc. So, any invoice coming from a specific merchant or exceeding a specific amount can be checked by both the CEO and CFO.
-So both are now receiving a digital copy of the file with all the information aside, instead of a physical paper.
-And in case you missed it, our solution covers both RPA and BPM.
+It works like this: you receive an Accounts Payable invoice and upload it to Klippa Invoice Processing.
+Our OCR Engine extracts all the significant information from the invoice, such as amount, merchant, etc. Any invoice coming from a specific merchant or exceeding a specific amount can be checked by both the CEO and CFO.
+Both receive a digital copy of the file with all the information.